 Even though bubble wrap is used by fine art shippers for many purposes, don’t wrap your china cabinet with it, as it can damage the wood finish.
 Instead, use furniture blankets to wrap each piece of your cabinet and then tape over the blankets to keep them as tight as possible.

 5. Protect the cabinet’s legs.

 Don’t forget to wrap the legs of your china cabinet.
 This is especially important for vintage cabinets with ornamented legs.
-Use furniture blankets and plenty of tape to protect each of them.
+Use furniture blankets and tape to protect each of them.

 This fine art moving guide can help you prevent your treasured possessions from being damaged in transit.
 However, if you are not sure you can pack and move your valuable china cabinet yourself, feel free to order our shipping and packing services.
 Fine Art Shippers are always ready to help!